mpluswow/wow-modding/DiscordBots/readme.md

 ### Prerequisites:

-Python: Ensure you have `Python 3.7` or newer installed on your system.
+Ensure you have `Python 3.7` or newer installed on your system.

-Discord Bot: You need a `Discord bot token`, which you can obtain by creating a bot on the `Discord Developer Portal`.
+You need a `Discord bot token`, which you can obtain by creating a bot on the `Discord Developer Portal`.

-AzerothCore: An AzerothCore server with `SOAP enabled` and the correct username and password for SOAP authentication.
+An AzerothCore server with `SOAP enabled` and the correct username and password for SOAP authentication.

-Permissions: Ensure your Discord bot has the required permissions to interact with your Discord server.
+Ensure your Discord bot has the required permissions to interact with your Discord server.

 ## Step 1: